spin-itn/spin-itn.github.io/docs/training/ws1/ws1_venue.md

 We will impose a strict "G2" (genesen, geimpft) policy, meaning that __participants have to be either fully vaccinated or recovered with appropriate internationally valid documentation__.
 {: style="text-align: justify;"}

+Please bring sufficient medical-grade __masks__ to wear when entering and leaving the venue, the restaurant, etc. You will also need to wear masks in most public spaces in Germany (public transport, shops, etc).
+{: style="text-align: justify;"}

 ## Registration

-The exact registration fee will depend on the number of participants, but it will not exceed 200 &euro;.
+The registration fee is 200 &euro; per participant for the whole meeting.
 The registration fees can be payed via credit card, via a secure online payment system.
-Once registration is complete, and we know how many participants will attend, we will send you an email with payment information.
+If you have registered, you should have received an email with payment information.
 {: style="text-align: justify;"}